 You should not house plecos together at this time.
-During breeding season, males can display aggressive behavior to other males.
+During the breeding season, males can display aggressive behavior to other males.

 Remember that it’s important to separate the young from the adults.
 As omnivorous scavengers, the adults will eat the juveniles if provided the opportunity.

 When transporting fish, it’s important to ensure that they are healthy.
-Transport can create high stress levels which can be fatal to fish.
+Transport can create high-stress levels which can be fatal to fish.